Helpdesk Training Article

 - disruptive behaviour

-- not following the instructions of test administrators
+- not following the instructions given by the Centre staff

 - keeping prohibited devices in the exam room